Home › Forums › Feature requests › Short (!) list of comments and suggestions from OUTDesigns

 C. Rule Colors – the ability to "color" the rules . . . or have them inherit the color of the bubble they "work for".

-D. Rule Reports – Include the availability to print categorized rule lists.
+D. Rule Reports – Include the availability to print categorized rule lists.13.
+Timing of the Rules Pop-Ups –

 The length of time in which the pop-up field displays in the lower-right corner of the screen is too short (even when the selected the length is set at "long").
 As a new user, trying to read all those pop-ups and reacting before they slip away is challenge.
 Most of the time, I miss them or ignore them as I know how quickly they will slip away (and by doing so, I’m really not keeping myself organized).
-Perhaps an option to have them remain displayed until the user clicks on them individually?
+Perhaps an option to have them remain displayed until the user clicks on them individually?14.
+Reporting –

 Offer the ability to print Tabbles file lists, directory-maps, or create and display information graphically (create them as PDFs?).****************************************************************